 - The use of organic fertilisers may only take place under consideration of specified requirements, e.g. specifications on permitted ingredients for fermentation substrates.
-For the use of farm manure of animal origin, there are special requirements for application and deadlines. - Use of water for irrigation and other water use before harvesting is only permitted after risk analysis and proven water quality (E.coli < 1000 cfu/100 ml). - The system partners in processing and food retailing must provide evidence of annual training for employees in accordance with the Infection Protection Act (legislation: training only every two years). - Toilets for harvest workers must be reached in a reasonable time.
+For the use of farm manure of animal origin, there are special requirements for application and deadlines. - Use of water for irrigation and other water use before harvesting is only permitted after risk analysis and proven water quality (E.coli < 1000 cfu/100 ml). - At the stages Wholesale and Preparation/Processing, water that has direct contact with unprocessed products or direct or indirect contact with processed products must be sampled at least once a year in accordance with purpose C of DIN EN ISO 19458. - The system partners in processing and food retailing must provide evidence of annual training for employees in accordance with the Infection Protection Act (legislation: training only every two years). - Toilets for harvest workers must be reached in a reasonable time.
 The number of toilets depends on the number of harvesters and the duration of the harvesting work.
 Disposable towels are mandatory for drying hands.